LDAWG-a11y/a11yWebApp/src/guides/accessible-basic-disclosure-widgets.md

 });
 ```

 So, with the above, we have our button in the correct place, we have all of our required ARIA and we have the necessary attributes to hook on to, in CSS.
 Of course, it won't actually do anything just yet, as we haven't listened for clicks or done anything with them, yet.
-Let's do that now:
+Let's do that now.

+#### Listen for click events with JS

 ```javascript
 // Our previous JS with the comments removed